jypMorgan/kCAT/README.md

 ```
 Parameters and results are **semantic type objects**, not encoded bytes.
 The `RefTypeBuilder` encodes reference type modifiers (nullable, shared, exact) as C++ method calls, *not* as **LEB128** bytes.

 #### `WasmStructType` And `WasmArrayType`

-GC (Garbage Collection) types are first class.
+ (Garbage Collection) types are first class.
 Structs carry fields with mutability flags.
 Arrays carry element type and mutability.
 Both support supertyping, finality, and sharedness exactly as the GC proposal specifies, but represented as C++ structs.

 ### Imports And Exports